 With your son’s future in mind, Jubilee offers vocational programs teaching troubled boys valuable life skills.
 Even more importantly, your son will gain self-confidence and start to take care of himself as he grows into a contributing member of society.

 Boys come to Jubilee Leadership Academy from Forest Hills, New York and they are all different.
 They need different approaches, have varying backgrounds, and different areas of interest.
-For this reason, Jubilee Leadership Academy offers a variety of vocational programs, including welding, woodworking, and agricultural services.
+For this reason, Jubilee Leadership Academy offers a variety of vocational programs, including woodworking and various agricultural programs.
 In these programs, your son will not just learn things but actually apply them in practical work environments!
 You won’t find this spectrum of future planning at other boarding schools for boys in Forest Hills, New York.
 Boys who were angry and off-track complete this program with a sense of serenity, purpose and, in many ways, they are far ahead of their peers.

 Jubilee Leadership Academy builds leaders.
 Troubled young men like your son come to this Christian boarding school in a state of confusion but get much more than just an education and therapy.
 They return to become pillars of their community, sure of themselves, and stronger than ever before.